MileHacker Logo

 Specific Event Planning

 For the Calgary Stampede, plan your visit for early July.
-This annual event defines the city for ten days and draws visitors from around the world.
-Booking accommodation and flights far in advance is advisable if attending this lively Western experience.
+This annual event defines the city for ten days and draws visitors from all over the world.
+Booking accommodation and flights far in advance is advisable if attending this bustling Western experience.

 Seasonal Pursuits

-Outdoor activities like hiking, cycling, and canoeing are best from late June to early September, when weather conditions are most favorable.
+Outdoor activities like hiking, cycling, and canoeing are best starting in late June to early September, when weather conditions are most favorable.
 Mountain trails are clear of snow, and rivers suit water sports.
-Skiing and snowboarding feature prime conditions from December to March at nearby Rocky Mountain resorts.
+Skiing and snowboarding feature prime conditions from December to March at close Rocky Mountain resorts.
 For city sightseeing and festivals (outside of Stampede), May, June, and September offer pleasant temperatures with fewer crowds than July and August.

 Activity Best Times